-We first construct the bank- and fund-level contract payments as a function investor outflows.
+We first construct the bank- and fund-level contract payments as a function of investor outflows.
 We report the aggregate result in Figure 5.
-This aggregate result can be thought of as a representative bank holding the average portfolio of the banking sector and a representative fund holding the average portfolio as the bond mutual fund sector.
+This aggregate result can be thought of as a representative bank holding the average portfolio of the banking sector and a representative fund holding the average portfolio of the bond mutual fund sector.
 Similar to the example in Section 3.1, the contract payment for funds continuously declines with early redemptions because the value of fund shares adjusts to reflect the incurred haircuts when increasingly illiquid assets are liquidated.
-Banks also sell more illiquid assets as deposit withdrawals increase but the uninsured debt contract guarantees a constant contract payment until the bank defaults, i.e., deposit withdrawals cannot be met at their promised value.
+Banks also sell more illiquid assets as deposit withdrawals increase, but the debt contract guarantees a constant contract payment until the bank defaults, i.e., when deposit withdrawals cannot be met at their promised value.

-When outflows reach 100%, an intermediary has to fully liquidate the underlying portfolio, and the contract payment of uninsured bank deposits and mutual fund shares are 78 and 95 cents per dollar respectively as shown in Figure 5.
-These are also the direct liquidation values of the representative fund and bank's underlying portfolio, showing that bank assets are relatively more illiquid than fund assets.
-One rationale provided by our theory is that the use of debt versus equity contracts induce different incentives for holding liquid assets.
-Deposit-funded banks hold liquid assets to reduce the incidence of panic runs whereas equity funded funds hold liquid assets to alleviate flows to fundamentals.
-The aggregate result is consistent with the latter concern being more pronounced in the data.
+When outflows reach 100%, an intermediary has to fully liquidate the underlying portfolio, and the contract payment of uninsured bank deposits and mutual fund shares are 78 and 95 cents per dollar as shown in Figure 5.
+These are also the direct liquidation values of the representative bank and fund portfolio, showing that bank assets are relatively more illiquid than fund assets.
+One rationale provided by our theory is that the use of debt versus equity contracts induces different incentives for holding liquid assets.
+Deposit-funded banks hold liquid assets to reduce the incidence of panic runs, while equity-funded funds hold liquid assets to alleviate flows to fundamentals.
+The aggregate result is consistent with the latter concern being more pronounced in our sample period.